Rudolph the Red-Nosed Reindeer (TV special): Plot

-Donner, the lead reindeer for Santa Claus, and his wife are surprised to find out their new fawn, Rudolph, has a glowing red nose.
-Donner attempts to first cover Rudolph's nose with mud, and later uses a fake nose, so that Rudolph could fit in with the other reindeer.
-The following spring, Rudolph goes out to participate in a series of games where the new fawns learn to fly and are scouted by Santa for future sleigh duty, known as the Reindeer Games.
+Donner, Santa Claus’ lead reindeer and his wife are surprised to find out their new fawn, Rudolph, has a glowing red nose.
+Donner attempts to first cover Rudolph's nose with mud and later uses a prosthetic nose so Rudolph will fit in with the other reindeer.

+The following spring, Rudolph goes to the reindeer games where the new fawns learn to fly and are scouted by Santa for future sleigh duty.
 Rudolph meets a doe named Clarice, who tells him he is cute, making Rudolph fly.
-While he celebrates with the other bucks, Rudolph's fake nose pops off, causing the other reindeer to mock him and Coach Comet to expel him.
+While celebrating with the other bucks, Rudolph's prosthetic pops off, causing the other reindeer to mock him and Coach Comet to expel him.

-Rudolph meets and joins Hermey, a misfit elf who left Santa's workshop to follow his dream to become a dentist, and Yukon Cornelius, a prospector who has spent his life searching for silver and gold.
-After escaping the Abominable Snow Monster, all three land on the Island of Misfit Toys, a place where unloved or unwanted toys reside with their ruler, a winged lion named King Moonracer, who brings the toys to the island until he can find homes and children who would love them.
+Rudolph meets and joins Hermey, a misfit elf who left Santa's workshop to follow his dream to become a dentist, and Yukon Cornelius, a prospector who has been searching for silver and gold throughout his life.
+After escaping the Abominable Snow Monster, the trio land on the Island of Misfit Toys.
+It is a place where unloved or unwanted toys reside with their ruler, a winged lion named King Moonracer who brings the toys to the island until he can find homes and children who would love them.
 The king allows them to stay the night on the island and asks them for Santa's help in finding homes for the toys.
 Rudolph leaves on his own that night, worried that his nose will endanger his friends.

-Time passes and Rudolph, now a young stag, returns home to find that his parents and Clarice have been searching for him.
-He travels to the Abominable's cave, where they are being held captive.
-Rudolph attempts to rescue Clarice until the monster knocks him out with a stalactite, but Hermey and Yukon show up with a plan to save Rudolph.
-Hermey lures the monster out of the cave by imitating a pig and pulls out his teeth after Yukon knocks him out with a falling boulder.
-Yukon then drives the toothless monster over the side of a cliff, but falls in with it.
+Time passes and Rudolph, now a young buck, returns home to find that his parents and Clarice have been searching for him.
+He travels to the monster’s cave, where they are being held captive.
+Rudolph attempts to rescue Clarice until the monster knocks him out with a stalactite.
+Hermey and Yukon arrive, intent on rescuing Rudolph.
+Hermey lures the monster out of the cave and pulls out the Abominable's teeth after Yukon uses a falling boulder to knock him out.
+Yukon then drives the toothless monster back, over a cliffside but falls in with it.

-Rudolph, Hermey, Clarice, and the Donners return home and everyone apologizes to Rudolph and Hermey for their behavior.
-To everyone's surprise, Yukon returns with a tamed Abominable, now trained to trim a Christmas tree, explaining that the monster’s bouncing ability saved their lives.
-Christmas Eve comes and while everybody is celebrating, Santa announces that a major snowstorm will force him to cancel Christmas, but when he notices Rudolph's bright red nose, he changes his mind.
+After Rudolph, Hermey, Clarice, and the Donners return home, everyone apologizes to Rudolph and Hermey for their behavior.
+To everyone's surprise, Yukon returns with a tamed Abominable, now trained to trim a Christmas tree, explaining that the monster's bouncing ability saved their lives.
+As everybody celebrates on Christmas Eve, Santa announces that a major snowstorm will force him to cancel Christmas, but he reconsiders after noticing Rudolph's bright red nose.
 Rudolph leads the sleigh, with their first stop being the Island of Misfit Toys, so that Santa can deliver them to the children.